Samir55380/pass2bitwarden/README.md

 A Python script to export data from [pass](https://www.passwordstore.org/) in [Bitwarden](https://bitwarden.com/) CSV format.
 This started as a quick and dirty script to move my passwords to Bitwarden, but it turned out worthy of being shared.

-Inspired by [reinefjord/pass2csv](https://github.com/reinefjord/pass2csv), but rewritten from scratch.
-There's probably some similarities.
+This is a fork from [quulah/pass2bitwarden](https://github.com/quulah/pass2bitwarden) project's.
+Just added some minor changes

-Like pass2csv, this script needs [python-gnupg](https://pypi.org/project/python-gnupg/) and Python 3.
+Like pass2bitwarden, this script needs [python-gnupg](https://pypi.org/project/python-gnupg/) and Python 3.

 ## Config